News archive: November 2011

 Now in its seventh year in London, Premiere Japan is at the Barbican for the first time from 25 to 27 November, screening six of the best and most recent features and documentaries from Japan including Locarno Film Festival winner TOKYO PARK, featuring rising star Miura Haruma; SKETCH OF MUJO, the first documentary to be filmed in the wake of the devastating earthquake and tsunami earlier this year; SWEET LITTLE LIES , adapted from Ekuni Kaori’s bestselling novel; fresh from the London Film Festival, MY BACK PAGE; the latest thrilling historical fantasy anime, LEGEND OF THE MILLENNIUM DRAGON; and Ishii Yuya's poignant family drama, A MAN WITH STYLE.

-19 recipients selected for Daiwa Foundation Tohoku Scholarships (in partnership with the British Council)
+19 recipients selected for Daiwa Foundation Tohoku Scholarships (in partnership with the British Council) in 2011

 Posted on 16 November 2011, under Scholarships